friends-of-freeswitch/switchio/docs/index.rst

 --------
 Switchy intends to be a *fast* control library for harnessing the power of the *FreeSWITCH* telephony engine whilst leveraging the expressiveness of Python.
-It relies on the *FreeSWITCH* ESL `inbound`_ method for control and was originally built for generating traffic using *FreeSWITCH* :term:`slave` clusters.
+It relies on the *FreeSWITCH* ESL `inbound`_ method for control and was originally built for generating traffic using *FreeSWITCH* clusters.

 Installation and Dependencies